Allium/WithoutHeadOrFoot/_posts/2015-12-06-The-Three-Sisters.md

 	<img src="{{ site.baseurl }}/images/2015-12-06-Squash3.jpg"  width="240" height="240">
 </div><br>

-To really understand what motivates squash to grow, you have to photosympathise.
+To really understand what motivates squash to grow like this, you have to photosympathise.

 #### The Triad